Counselling 101: Essentials for New Professionals

 The Role of Ethics in Counselling

 Ethics play a crucial role in counselling, lending it the credibility and trustworthiness it requires to be effective.
-Aspiring professionals must acquaint themselves with the Code of Ethics outlined by professional bodies like the British Association for Counselling and Psychotherapy and American Counseling Association.
-They provide guidance on maintaining confidentiality, professional boundaries, non-discrimination, and other ethical practices.
+Aspiring professionals must acquaint themselves with the Code of Ethics outlined by professional bodies like the British Association for Counselling and Psychotherapy and the American Counseling Association.
+They guide maintaining confidentiality, professional boundaries, non-discrimination, and other ethical practices.

 The Significance of Personal Development and Self-Care